Persian Gulf: Ancient history

 A painting depicting the British Expeditionary Force off the coast of Ras Al Khaimah in 1809.

 The world's oldest known civilization (Sumer) developed along the Persian Gulf and southern Mesopotamia.
 The oldest evidence in the world for seagoing vessels has been found at H3 in Kuwait, dating to the mid-sixth millennium BC, when the Gulf was part of an extensive trade network that involved the Ubaid settlements in Mesopotamia and communities along the entire Gulf coast.

 For most of the early history of the settlements in the Persian Gulf, the southern shores were ruled by a series of nomadic tribes.
 During the end of the fourth millennium BC, the southern part of the Persian Gulf was dominated by the Dilmun civilization.
 For a long time, the most important settlement on the southern coast of the Persian Gulf was Gerrha.
 In the second century the Lakhum tribe, who lived in what is now Yemen, migrated north and founded the Lakhmid Kingdom along the southern coast.
 Occasional ancient battles took place along the Persian Gulf coastlines, between the Sassanid Persian empire and the Lakhmid Kingdom, the most prominent of which was the invasion led by Shapur II against the Lakhmids, leading to Lakhmids' defeat, and advancement into Arabia, along the southern shorelines.
-During the seventh century the Sassanid Persian empire conquered the whole of the Persian Gulf, including southern and northern shores.
+During the 7th century, the Sasanian Persian empire conquered the whole of the Persian Gulf, including southern and northern shores.

 Between 625 BC and 226 AD, the northern side was dominated by a succession of Persian empires including the Median, Achaemenid, Seleucid and Parthian empires.
 Under the leadership of the Achaemenid king Darius the Great (Darius I), Persian ships found their way to the Persian Gulf.
 Persians were not only stationed on islands of the Persian Gulf, but also had ships often of 100 to 200 capacity patrolling empire's various rivers including Shatt-al-Arab, Tigris, and the Nile in the west, as well as Sind waterway, in India.

 The Achaemenid high naval command had established major naval bases located along Shatt al-Arab river, Bahrain, Oman, and Yemen.
 The Persian fleet would soon not only be used for peacekeeping purposes along the Shatt al-Arab but would also open the door to trade with India via Persian Gulf.

-Following the fall of Achaemenid Empire, and after the fall of the Parthian Empire, the Sassanid Empire ruled the northern half and at times the southern half of the Persian Gulf.
-The Persian Gulf, along with the Silk Road, were important trade routes in the Sassanid Empire.
+Following the fall of Achaemenid Empire, and after the fall of the Parthian Empire, the Sasanian Empire ruled the northern half and at times the southern half of the Persian Gulf.
+The Persian Gulf, along with the Silk Road, were important trade routes in the Sasanian Empire.
 Many of the trading ports of the Persian empires were located in or around Persian Gulf.
-Siraf, an ancient Sassanid port that was located on the northern shore of the Persian Gulf, located in what is now the Iranian province of Bushehr, is an example of such commercial port.
+Siraf, an ancient Sasanian port that was located on the northern shore of the Persian Gulf, located in what is now the Iranian province of Bushehr, is an example of such commercial port.
 Siraf, was also significant in that it had a flourishing commercial trade with China by the fourth century, having first established connection with the far east in 185 AD.